If Your Spouse Dies

 - Contact financial advisers, stockbrokers, etc. Determine the beneficiary listed on accounts and how the beneficiary may get access.

 - Notify credit reporting agencies.
-To minimize the chance of identity theft, provide copies of the death certificate to the three major firms — Equifax, Experian and TransUnion — as soon as possible so the account is flagged.
+To minimize the chance of identity theft, notify the three major firms — Equifax, Experian and TransUnion — as soon as possible so the account is flagged.
+Contact one of the agencies by phone.
+They'll make a note on the account and give you specific instructions about how to go about filing a written notice.
+The company you contact will notify the other two.

 - Cancel driver's license.
 Clearing the driver's license record will remove the deceased's name from the records of the department of motor vehicles and help prevent identity theft.
 Contact the state department of motor vehicles for exact instructions.
 You may have to visit a customer-service center or mail documentation.
 Either way, you'll need a copy of the death certificate.